 Smart ways of managing retirement income

 Our Retirement Portfolio Funds help you address the challenges of investing for retirement income.
-These are innovative, low cost, multi-asset funds designed to manage significant volatility to help a pension pot last longer.
+These are innovative, low cost at 0.2% Total Annual Fund Charge, multi-asset funds designed to manage significant volatility to help a pension pot last longer.
 As they balance the need for growth and manage the risks of volatility, they are a good option for clients who use income drawdown.

 Our automated phased drawdown option, allowing your clients to draw regular amounts up to age 75, using just tax-free cash or a combination of tax-free cash and taxable income to help control the level of taxable income they receive in retirement.

 - Helps your clients to manage their tax affairs efficiently.

 - Taking money gradually means their retirement pot has more potential to grow.